-When your goal is to become a competent, confident sailor with a solid understanding of the basics, this is the course to take.
+If your goal is to become a competent, confident sailor with a solid understanding of the basics, this is the course to take.
 At the end of the two-weekend class, most students are ready or almost ready to skipper one of our Rhodes 19 keelboats on their own.
 Your instructor, who will always be in the boat with you and up to two fellow students, will guide you through the sailing fundamentals, combining short chalk talks and extensive on-the-water coaching to help you develop and reinforce new skills.
-You’ll learn all you need to know to rig and unrig your boat, leave and return to the dock safely, adjust your sails and rudder to make the boat go where you want it to go, and tie some important knots (always a good way to impress your non-sailing friends!).
+You’ll learn all you need to know to rig and unrig your boat, leave and return to the dock safely, adjust your sails and rudder to make the boat go where you want it to go, understand the basics of how sailing works, and tie some important knots (always a good way to impress your non-sailing friends!).

-It’s a lot of work, but by the completion of the course, most students are ready for a Red or Yellow Flag skipper rating , which means they can safely skipper a small keelboat in light to moderate conditions without an instructor.
+By the end of this challenging, hands-on course, most students are ready for a Red or Yellow Flag skipper rating , which means they can safely skipper a small keelboat in light to moderate conditions without an instructor.
 Students who earn a Yellow Flag rating can also take a written test to obtain their US Sailing Basic Keelboat certification, a standard recognized throughout the U.S. and in many other parts of the world.

 Basic Keelboat Complete courses take place over two consecutive weekends, Saturday/Sunday/Saturday/Sunday from 10-4:30 each day, with a half hour hour lunch break.
 A new course starts almost every Saturday.

 Here's an overview of what you'll learn in Basic Keelboat Complete:

 - How to use weather forecasts to evaluate sailing conditions

 - How to board a sailboat, do an equipment safety check, and prepare to sail